 The next page, Graph F, this is the one where people report that they had a discriminatory act or perceived one against them in the previous year.
 52% said that they felt they were discriminated against in some fashion.
 We have changed the list this year from the previous poll results you had seen two years ago.
 If you recall, it was about 33% two years ago.
 We don't think there was an increase, we think we just counseled better this time.
-So, I'm not saying there is more, I'm just - but, the order is approximately the same.
+So, I'm not saying there is more, I'm just -- but, the order is approximately the same.
 It's verbal abuse that people recall feeling, those are at the top of that list.

-think they were experiencing more discrimination than everybody else in all categories except someone refusing to serve them.
-But, clearly, non-whites, bottom part of Graph F 1, non-whites are more likely whites, Irish, Pols and Italians were more likely to report some sort of discrimination in the majority of those groups.
+Hispanics in Graph F 1, Hispanics seem to think they were experiencing more discrimination than everybody else in all categories except someone refusing to serve them.
+But, clearly, non-whites, bottom part of Graph F 1, non-whites are more likely to say they experienced these than are whites., Among whites, Irish, Pols and Italians were more likely to report some sort of discrimination in the majority of those groups.
 I'll leave it there for questions.